-I designed this case study, Rich Website, Poor Website, to demonstrate and test the web page optimization techniques that many Internet marketing and SEO experts use.
+I designed this case study, Rich Website, and Poor Website, to demonstrate and test the web page optimization techniques many Internet marketing and SEO experts use.
 These techniques consider recommendations made by major search engines and,d in general, are designed to improve a visitor’s online experience and enhance website visibility Reality Crazy.

 I’ll assume that, at his core, Tom meant well despite his many lapses in judgment.
 After all, several of the bad guys he beat up deserved it.
-Hence, no spamming, “spamdexing” or animal cruelty techniques were utilized that could potentially penalize Tom or this author’s reputation.
+Hence, no spamming, “spamdexing,” or animal cruelty techniques were utilized that could potentially penalize Tom or this author’s reputation.

 Project Premise The web page optimization applied should result in better search engine performance.
 In other words, I expect the Rich Website to outperform the Poor Website.
 Next, I will get more specific about the criteria I’ll rely upon to assess their respective performances.